-Most businesses starting in Louisiana that are selling a product or offering certain services will need to register for a sales tax license.
-This is commonly referred to as a seller’s permit, sales tax permit, sales tax number or sales tax registration.
+Most businesses starting in Louisiana selling a product or offering certain services will need to register for a sales tax license.
+This is commonly referred to as a seller’s permit, sales tax permit, sales tax number, or sales tax registration.

 The sales tax license is obtained through the Louisiana Department of Revenue as a part of applying for a Louisiana Revenue Account Number.

 Check out the rest of this guide to determine who needs a sales tax license, what products and services are taxable, how to register for a permit, and reporting requirements.

 Also See: Guide to Starting a Business in Louisiana

 Who needs a sales tax license in Louisiana?